YHK00103/classify-rv32i/README.md

 Subsequently, the operation checks whether either the value at ```M1[i*stride]``` or ```M2[i*stride]``` is negative.
 If either value is negative, multiplication is performed using subtraction.
 Otherwise, multiplication is performed using addition.

-Eventually, the sum register ```t0``` is updated by adding the result of the multiplication, and upon completion, the dot product value is returned.
+Eventually, the sum register ```t0``` is updated by adding the result of the multiplication.
+Upon completion, the dot product value is returned.

 ### 1.4 Matrix Multiplication
 In ```matmul.s```, implement the matrix multiplication, where: